GoogleCloudPlatform/community/tutorials/exporting-security-data-to-your-siem/index.md

 *   Create a Pub/Sub topic and subscription to aggregate data.
 *   Set up log sinks in Cloud Logging to export logs.
-*   Set up notifications feed in Security Command Center to export security findings.
+*   Set up a notification feed in Security Command Center to export security findings.
-*   Set up an asset feed in Cloud Asset Inventory to export assets changes.
+*   Set up an asset feed in Cloud Asset Inventory to export asset changes.
 *   Deploy a Dataflow job to stream data from Pub/Sub to your SIEM system.

 ## Costs